Legal, cookies and privacy

 - Should you wish to make a claim against the firm you will be entitled to make a claim only against the HFW group member specified in our letter of engagement or, if no group member is specified, the HFW group member which operates the primary office from which our services to you are provided.

-- Our licence in Singapore does not permit us to advise on Singapore law other than in relation to arbitration proceedings or contracts containing an arbitration clause.
+- In the event that we engage our Singapore office you should note that HFW Singapore LLP's licence in Singapore does not permit us to advise on Singapore law other than in relation to arbitration proceedings or contracts containing an arbitration clause.
 However, HFW Singapore LLP and AsiaLegal LLC have, with the consent of the Attorney General of Singapore, entered into a Formal Law Alliance (FLA) under s.130C of the Singaporean Legal Profession Act (Chapter 161) to regulate the provision of legal services to their respective clients and the way in which cases are referred to each other.
 This FLA will govern the provision of legal services which only Singapore registered solicitors and advocates are entitled to undertake, and which is within the capability and expertise of lawyers or staff members available to the FLA from AsiaLegal LLC.
 In the event any questions of Singaporean law should arise other than out of arbitration proceedings or a contract containing an arbitration clause, advice on these questions may be provided under the terms of the FLA.
 All and any work provided by AsiaLegal LLC under the FLA shall be in accordance with the terms and conditions of AsiaLegal LLC, which are available on request.

 - Conflicts of interest